TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 If you ever feel tempted to be dishonest, even by a small margin, remember this: playing fast and loose with the truth, like exaggerating damages or conveniently omitting extra drivers, might seem harmless but can land you in piping hot water.

-Embellishing up your application with a few 'white lies', 'forgetting' to mention those fancy new car mods or straight-up cutting corners in insurance isn't just risky—it's fraudulent.
+Embellishing your application with a few ‘white lies’, ‘forgetting’ to mention those fancy new car mods or straight-up cutting corners in insurance isn’t just risky, it’s fraudulent.

-In insurance, honesty isn't just about staying out of trouble; it's about ensuring your safety net is there when needed.
-So, if you've been playing a bit of a ‘catch-me-if-you-can’ with your insurance, it's time to straighten up.
+In insurance, honesty isn’t just about avoiding trouble; it’s about ensuring your safety net is in place when needed.
+So, if you’ve been playing a bit of a ‘catch-me-if-you-can’ with your insurance, it’s time to straighten up.

 The truth always has a way of coming out.